decentralized-identity/sidetree/docs/implementation.md

 # Merkle Rooter
-The Merkle Rooter batches write operations (Create, Update, Delete and Recover) operations and anchors them on a blockchain.
+The Merkle Rooter batches operations (Create, Update, Delete and Recover) operations and anchors them on a blockchain.

 > TODO: more content to be added.